stub How to Buy Tezos | Buy XTZ in 4 Steps (November 2025) – Securities.io

 Features supported by Tezos are numerous.
 The following are the most commonly noted of these capabilities.

-• Facilitating two party value transactions eliminates need for ‘middlemen’ parties
+• Facilitating two-party value transactions eliminates the need for ‘middlemen’ parties.

 • Smart contract capable (self-executing contracts, based on built-in parameters)